We’re really looking forward to welcoming you to Beamish Museum!

 - Enhanced cleaning regimes have been introduced site wide.

 Your group will be allocated a lunchtime space of half an hour for the children to have their packed lunches.
-It is really important that you stick to these timings as the space will need to be extensively cleaned in readiness for the next educational group.
+It is really important that you stick to these timings as the space will need to be cleaned in readiness for the next educational group.
+Cleaning resources will be available in each space for you to carry out an additional clean should you wish to.